-The Counseling Department in The Family Institute, Northwestern University delivers the Master of Arts degree program on-campus, in a brick and mortar site in Evanston, Illinois, and online via a digital learning platform.
+The Counseling Department in The Family Institute, Northwestern University delivers the Master of Arts degree program on-campus, in a brick-and-mortar site in Evanston, Illinois, and online via a digital learning platform.
+The program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This handbook pertains to the program's campus site based at The Family Institute's location in Evanston.
-While guidelines and policies of online and on-campus program sites are well aligned, there are nuances related to degree completion in a virtual learning environment that are reflected in this guiding document for students.
+While guidelines and policies of online and on-campus program sites are well aligned, there are nuances related to degreecompletion in a virtual learning environment that are reflected in this guiding document for students.
 Further, the policies and procedures in this student handbook are guided by those of Northwestern University, The Graduate School (TGS), The Family Institute (TFI), the program's accreditation body (the Council for Counseling and Related Educational Programs or CACREP), and the American Counseling Association (ACA).